Allybag/downmaul/goal.md

 The goal of this TCP stack are:
 * Implement a subset of TCP successfully
-* Show what is going on behind the scenese
+* Show what is going on behind the scenes

 We can toggle this behaviour on or off by sending a **SIGUSR1** signal.
 We can also toggle disabling all outbound writes with a *SIGUSR2* signal.